 - a.
-Development Description Prairie Creek in Sun Prairie, WI ("Development") is a proposed 75-unit apartment community serving low-to-moderate income individuals that will be owned by Northpointe Development ("Owner") and managed by Oakbrook Corporation ("Management").
-The Owner and Management, on behalf of the Owner, subscribe to the following procedures in qualifying applicants for occupancy in this Development, which includes 75 units (including 61 age-restricted apartments and 14 townhomes designated for families) subject to the statutory and regulatory requirements of the Federal Low Income Housing Tax Credit program ("LIHTC"). - i.
+Development Description Broadway Lofts & Townhomes ("Development") is a proposed 75-unit apartment community serving low-to-moderate income individuals that will be owned by Northpointe Development ("Owner") and managed by Oakbrook Corporation ("Management").
+The Owner and Management, on behalf of the Owner, subscribe to the following procedures in qualifying applicants for occupancy in this Development, which includes 59 units subject to the statutory and regulatory requirements of the Federal Low Income Housing Tax Credit program ("LIHTC"). - i.
 The LIHTC Requirements mean collectively, LIHTC of the Internal Revenue Code of 1986, as amended, 26 U.S.C.
 LIHTC, its implementing federal tax regulations set forth in 26 CFR Part 1.42, the Low Income Housing Tax Credit Extended Use Agreement between the Owner and the Wisconsin Housing & Economic Development Authority ("WHEDA") for the Development, and all applicable IRS revenue rulings, revenue procedures, tax assistance memoranda, and related written guidance and notices.